Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ### Creating an array using split

-As we have seen in earlier section, we can split a string at different position and we can change to an array.
-Let us see the examples blow.
+As we have seen in the earlier section, we can split a string at different positions, and we can change to an array.
+Let us see the examples below.

 ```js
 let js = 'JavaScript'